 Gregg Rosann is a co-founder of Graduation Alliance.
 He has more than 25 years of experience in software and systems integration across a variety of industries, with expertise in developing customer self-service applications in the US public sector.
-At Graduation Alliance as President and Chief Operating Officer, Gregg is responsible for the operations and technology that deliver education to students worldwide.
+At Graduation Alliance as President and Chief Technology Officer, Gregg is responsible for the technology platforms that deliver education to our students.

-Previous to Graduation Alliance, Gregg served as Vice President of Software Engineering at Tomax Corporation, where he led the development of the company’s flagship product.
+Previous to Graduation Alliance, Gregg served as Vice President of Software Engineering at Tomax Corporation (acquired by DemandWare and Salesforce.com), where he led the development of the company’s flagship product.
 Gregg also spent 15 years at American Management Systems (acquired by CGI), where he successfully delivered a series of large and innovative technology projects to state and local government agencies across the country.
 He specialized in systems that delivered significant cost savings and operational efficiencies, and managed customer-facing projects that delivered more than $50 Million in revenue to the company’s State, Local and Federal Defense business units.

 Gregg received his B.S. in Electrical Engineering from the University of Connecticut, and his M.S. in Science Instrumentation from the University of Utah.
-Gregg was also an associate at the Lassonde New Venture Development Center at the University of Utah’s David Eccles School of Business, and is an Industry Advisor to the Lassonde Entrepreneur Institute.
-He has served as a judge in national DECA competitions, is also an Industry Advisor to the Technology and Venture Commercialization Office at the University of Utah, and an Executive Board Member at the Salt Lake City Jewish Community Center.
+He was an entrepreneurship associate at the Lassonde New Venture Development Center at the University of Utah’s David Eccles School of Business, and maintains advisory board roles at the University's Lassonde Entrepreneur Institute, the Professional Master of Science and Technology program and the Technology and Venture Commercialization Office.
+Gregg also serves as Board President at the Salt Lake City Jewish Community Center.

 Rebekah Richards | Chief Academic Officer & Co-Founder